daddydrac/physician-burnout-prediction/README.md

 ##### Self esteem by specialty

-Based on the graph below that shows which specialties have the highest self esteem, we can generate a binary variable describing physicians self esteem as High or Low for each specialties.
+Based on the graph below that shows which specialties have the highest self esteem, we can generate a variable describing physicians self esteem as High, Midum or Low for each specialties.

 ![Alt text](https://github.com/joehoeller/physician-burnout-prediction/blob/feature/stressors/misc/self_esteem_by_specialty.PNG)